 Some of the teachers and principals on the list refused to resign because they plan to fight the district charges.
 According to a report at 11 Alive, the Atlanta Federation of Teachers (AFT) plans to represent at least 50 district employees who have decided to refute the allegations of cheating.
 The president of the AFT, Vidaillia Turner, told 11 Alive, “Through due process, and thank God for that, you do get a full hearing.
 You can restore your name, restore your professional name, save your career.”

 The Fate of Implicated Teachers

 The fate of the teachers implicated in the scandal will not rest solely with the district any longer.
 The Atlanta Journal-Constitution also reported that Superintendent Davis recently met with Fulton County District Attorney Paul Howard, Jr. to discuss how both entities would proceed in dealing with the situation.
 The teachers on the list could face the following penalties: criminal prosecution, job loss, and certification loss.
 Decisions about certification would be made by the state’s Professional Standards Commission.

 Employees will first face hearings by the district, which could take a number of months.
 Other county district attorneys have also launched their own criminal investigations, which they could then act upon if sufficient evidence against the teachers was revealed.
 Some professional groups working with the teachers have voiced concern over inaccuracies in the report, which is their basis for fighting any potential charges at this time.

-The Georgia Professional Standards Commission is scheduled to begin their review of the APS cases this September.
-Sanctions by this group could range from a reprimand to loss of a teaching license.
+The Georgia Professional Standards Commission is scheduled to begin its review of the APS cases this September.
+Sanctions by this group could range from a reprimand to the loss of a teaching license.
 Both would remain on the teacher’s record, regardless of whether they resign or get fired.